How To Melt Crayons In Silicone Molds The Easy Way

 Warning!
 My kids were very excited to see the crayons.

 Be careful when handling the baking sheet and crayon molds.
-Also, don’t leave them unattended because you never know who might get curious.
+Also, please don’t leave them unattended because you never know who might get curious.

 Notes On Melting Times

-- Our large molds took about 12 minutes at 300 F and took about 30 minutes before I was comfortable pulling the crayons out of the molds.
+- Our large molds took about 12 minutes at 300 F and about 30 minutes before I was comfortable pulling the crayons out of the molds.

 Factors That May Change The Crayon Melting Time